Cloud seeding: Ownership of clouds

 Given the growing attractiveness of weather modification programs, the legal framework offered by ENMOD is arguably insufficient, as the question of "ownership" is not answered.
 A 1948 article in the Stanford Law Review stated that attributing a "legal title to a cloud would be ridiculous" due to the distinct nature of clouds, their perpetual change of form and location, their emergence, disappearance and renewal.
 Similarly, Brooks considers private ownership of clouds as "nonsense" as control is limited to the short moment of the cloud being above somebody's land.
 Quilleré-Majzoub (2004) dismisses the concept of ownership of clouds altogether, given their specific nature, rendering the idea of a cloud ever belonging to somebody unsubstantiated.
 Indeed, clouds are beyond occupancy – similar to air, running water, the sea and animals ferae naturae – and should thus be considered as common property.
 Based on this assumption, according to Quilleré-Majzoub it follows that a distinction between res communis, belonging to everybody and thus necessitating international regulation, and res nullius, belonging to nobody with states serving themselves as they please, is more suitable.
 Although water is generally considered as res nullius in international law, there is strong pressure to acknowledging it as res communis, but cloud moisture does currently not have a clearly defined status.
 She thus suggests that international law should elaborate a jurisdictional regime that takes into account both the particular nature of clouds and the implications of new technologies.

 According to Brooks (1948) the picture changes once the moisture in the clouds is made accessible through artificial rainmaking technologies, as the rainwater can now be occupied.
 Typically, regarding naturally occurring precipitation, the first to reduce it to possession, normally the landowner, will gain rights in it as long as no existing rights are violated.
 Given that this benefit is accorded by nature, these natural rights should not allow the landowner to claim artificially induced rain.
 California legislation binds water generated through seeding to existing surface water rights and groundwater regulations, considering the produced water "natural supply".
 Yet courts could decide that the induced rain should be designated as "additional precipitation", permitting the cloud-seeding entity to claim a portion of this generated water.
 This approach would also face challenges, given the difficulty of determining the fraction of extra water procured by cloud seeding.

 Conspiracy theories

 Cloud seeding has been the focus of many theories based on the belief that governments manipulate the weather in order to control various conditions, including global warming, populations, military weapons testing, public health, and flooding.
-This speculation has been fueled in part by government interventions and programs like Operation Popeye.
+This speculation has been fuelled in part by government interventions and programs like Operation Popeye.

 A 2016 classified ad placed by Los Angeles County's Department of Public Works in the Pasadena Star News sparked claims that widespread weather modification was being confirmed.
 The department followed up with a clarification that it was only describing cloud seeding, used as an anti-drought measure intermittently for more than half a century in Los Angeles.